WICG/webmonetization/docs/api.md

 > Monetization is only supported on iframes in the top window, not iframes within iframes.

 The `allow` attribute continues to support multiple permissions when using `monetization`.
 For example, `<...allow="monetization; fullscreen">`.

+If the parent page contains the Web Monetization `meta` tag and multiple monetized iframes, then payment is split between all monetized frames.
+Whether the payment is split evenly is a matter of payment rate.
+Coil, for example, splits payments evenly; however, the standard doesn't require providers to do so.